RodrigoCastroF/connect4-ai/README.md

 Play against an AI of Connect 4 in Processing.

-The AI uses the MiniMax algorithm (NegaMax variant) but, as a difference with most other implementations, it doesn't need to reach the end of the game in order to evaluate a move.
+The AI uses the **MiniMax algorithm (NegaMax variant)** but, as a difference with most other implementations, it does not need to reach all possible terminating game states in order to evaluate a move.
-This is done using an evaluation function that counts the pieces aligned (and their surrounding holes) by each player for a particular board position.
+Instead, the AI looks only a limited number of moves ahead (four moves).

-More details bellow.
+This is achieved using an evaluation function that counts the pieces aligned (and their surrounding holes) by each player for a particular board position.

-Even with a depth of 0 (the AI looks only at the current possible moves), it is able to beat players that aren't paying enough attention to the board.
+Using this function, it is possible to evaluate a non-terminating game state.
-And with a depth of 4 (the AI looks 4 moves ahead),
+More details below.

-I haven't been able to beat it.
+As the AI does not look arbitrarily far into future game states, a human or computer program that thinks farther ahead is able to defeat it.
-Of course, it is still possible to beat it; a MiniMax implementation with indefinite depth is able to do so.
+However, I found that, even with a depth of just four moves, beating this AI is challenging for a human.

 ## Evaluation function

-After much experimentation, I concluded that the best heuristic to evaluate a board position for a particular player is this function:
+After much experimentation, I came to the conclusion that the following function is the best heuristic to assess a board position for a certain player:

 $$ e = \sum_{a_{N}}   \prod_{h_{n}} { 4^{N - n} } $$

-Where $a_{N}$ refers to every alignment of $N$ pieces (2 or 3) in the board, and $h_{n}$ is each of the holes enclosing this alignment, if any.
+Where $a_{N}$ refers to every alignment of $N$ pieces (2 or 3) of the player in the board, and $h_{n}$ is each of the holes enclosing this alignment, if any.
 Each hole can be at one end of the alignment or in the middle.
-Finally, $n$ is the number of pieces that should be added to the board in order to fill the hole $h_{n}$.
+Finally, $n$ is the number of pieces that must be added to the board in order to fill the hole $h_{n}$.

 That is, if `x` represents the pieces of the player we are evaluating,